-Brunvoll signs with Vard for delivery for Toyo’s new cable laying vessel
+Brunvoll to supply systems for new Toyo Construction cable layer

-Brunvoll signs with Vard for delivery for Toyo’s new cable laying vesselWritten by Heather Ervin
+Brunvoll to supply systems for new Toyo Construction cable layerWritten by Heather Ervin

-Norwegian maritime system supplier Brunvoll has signed a contract with ship designer Vard Group for the delivery of an extensive propulsion and maneuvering system for Toyo Construction Co.
-Ltd new Cable Laying Vessel (CLV).
+Fincantieri’s Vard subsidiary has awarded Norwegian maritime system supplier Brunvoll a contract for the delivery of an extensive propulsion and maneuvering system for the hybrid-powered cable-laying and construction vessel it is to design and construct for Japan’s Toyo Construction.

 Toyo’s new vessel will have three azimuth propulsion thrusters in the aft of the vessel.
 The foreship of the vessel will have two tunnel thrusters and a retractable azimuth thruster.
 Furthermore, the vessel will feature Brunvoll’s control system for propulsion and maneuvering, BruCon PTC.